Why am I asked to give to so many different campaigns. Doesn’t it all go for the same thing? What is this all for?

 In addition to individual families, the council asks local businesses, civic clubs and individual donors for their financial support.
 The question often asked is “How many of the Scouting families have contributed?”
 These groups often base their decision to support Scouting on how many of Scouting’s families help bear the costs of operating the council.

-Contributions to Friends of Scouting are tax deductible.
+Contributions to Investment in Character are tax deductible.
 You will receive a “Thank You” letter from the Council substantiating your tax-deductible contribution.

 In past years, raising money for the Council Endowment Fund has not been a yearly campaign.
 Like most large charitable organizations (universities, churches, civic groups, etc.), an endowment fund provides an annual income for either operating expenses or small capital improvements and reassures the organization of a certain level of financial support in perpetuity.
 The donor can restrict the earnings on the funds for a special purpose (e.g., camperships to Camp Oljato, endowing a ranger for the Council camps or a Scout District Executive, etc.) or allow the earnings on the funds to be used in perpetuity fulfilling Council needs.